tpope/vim-rhubarb/README.markdown

 * Enables `:GBrowse` from fugitive.vim to open GitHub URLs.

+* Enables `:.GBrowse` from fugitive.vim to open GitHub URLs at specific line number.

 * In commit messages, GitHub issues, issue URLs, and collaborators can be omni-completed (`<C-X><C-O>`, see `:help compl-omni`).
 This makes inserting those `Closes #123` remarks slightly easier than copying and pasting from